-&lt;sup>5 'Rules and procedures established under the Statutes and Ordinances' include: procedures that govern student conduct; Statute XIV; Ordinance XXI.1 Dean of Discipline; Ordinance XXI.2; regulations governing information services, motor vehicles, bicycles and boats; and the payment of fees and fines; this procedure.
+5 'Rules and procedures established under the Statutes and Ordinances' include: procedures that govern student conduct; Statute XIV; Ordinance XXI.1 Dean of Discipline; Ordinance XXI.2; regulations governing information services, motor vehicles, bicycles and boats; and the payment of fees and fines; this procedure.

-&lt;sup>6 'Activities of a College' include activities in which a student is participating that involve other organisations working in partnership with the College.
+6 'Activities of the College' include activities in which a student is participating that involve other organisations working in partnership with the College.

-&lt;sup>7 A 'College activity' is an academic, sporting, social or cultural activity either on College grounds or elsewhere in the context of a person's membership of the College.
+7 A 'College activity' is an academic, sporting, social or cultural activity either on College grounds or elsewhere in the context of a person's membership of the College.

-- engage or attempt to engage in physical misconduct, sexual misconduct or abusive behaviour, including online: towards a member of the collegiate University community; or towards anyone within the precincts of the College or during the course of a College activity; - (e) damage or misappropriate property belonging to a member of the College; or belonging to anyone within College grounds or during the course of a College activity; - (f) engage in any form of academic misconduct; this would normally be dealt with under University Procedures; - (g) endanger the health and safety of anyone within College grounds or in the course of a University or College activity; - (h) forge, falsify or improperly use information to gain or attempt to gain a personal advantage; - (i) Covertly (without permission) record College meetings or supervisions, whether online or in person.
+- (c) interfere in the freedom of speech or lawful assembly of a member of the College or visitor to the College; - engage or attempt to engage in physical misconduct8, sexual misconduct9 or abusive behaviour10, including online: towards a member of the collegiate University community; or towards anyone within the precincts of the College or during the course of a College activity11; - (e) damage or misappropriate property belonging to a member of the College; or belonging to anyone within College grounds or during the course of a College activity; - (f) engage in any form of academic misconduct12; this would normally be dealt with under University Procedures; - (g) endanger the health and safety of anyone within College grounds or in the course of a University or College activity; - (h) forge, falsify or improperly use information to gain or attempt to gain a personal advantage; - (i) Covertly (without permission) record College meetings or supervisions, whether online or in person.